 If you have been shopping for wallpaper recently, you have probably noticed the term non-woven appearing on most premium products.
 But what exactly is non-woven wallpaper, how does it differ from PVC-based materials, and why have interior designers and hoteliers across Europe made it their go-to substrate for feature walls?
+This guide covers the material itself, the weight classes and textures available, fire certification, and how to install and maintain it — all from the perspective of a manufacturer that has printed it since 2013.

 What is non-woven wallpaper?